aeonsoftware/aeonsoftware.github.io/_posts/2018-03-11-launching-your-ICO.md

 ---
 layout: post
-title: Launching Your 1st ICO on Stellar
+title: Launching Your 1st ICO on Stellar(using POST and GET requests) - Detailed
 ---

 # Introduction: